Nebraska Farm to Summer

 Harvest of the Month

-Nebraska Harvest of the Month is a statewide farm to school program that features a different Nebraska specialty crop each month of the year.
-This program promotes local sourcing of fruits and vegetables, and provides schools with resources to support sampling and serving local foods to students.
-Schools have the opportunity to expand Nebraska students’ palates and increase student interest in healthy foods, nutrition and agriculture by participating.
-A Nebraska Harvest of the Month Toolkit featuring local recipes, taste testing guides, posters, stickers, coloring sheets and more are available on the Nebraska Harvest of the Month webpage.
+Nebraska Harvest of the Month is a statewide farm to school and early care and education program that features a different Nebraska specialty crop and indigenous foods each month of the year.
+This program promotes local sourcing of fruits, vegetables, and proteins, and provides schools and early care and education programs with resources to support sampling and serving local foods to students and children.
+Schools and early care and education programs have the opportunity to expand Nebraska children’s palates and increase student interest in healthy foods, nutrition and agriculture by participating.
+Nebraska Harvest of the Month Toolkit featuring local recipes, taste testing guides, posters, stickers, coloring sheets and more are available on the Nebraska Harvest of the Month webpage.

 Farm to Summer Resources